 FW conducted an audit to explore whether GPs were following NICE recommendations in monitoring the risk of advanced liver fibrosis in NAFLD.
 He found that only 16% of 97 patients with NAFLD had a recorded risk of fibrosis score (FIB4 index) in the past three years, partly because 37% had not been coded as NAFLD.

 Discussing the results of these audits with the practice team was very helpful in showing where patient care needed to be improved.
 In addition, the audits provided an opportunity for students to work alongside family doctors in a busy general practice, and to feel the work they were doing could make a difference.
-Our practice intends to host four more students to repeat these audits next year to complete the audit cycle.
+The practice intends to host four more students to repeat these audits next year to complete the audit cycle.

 Cooper and colleagues point out how in America many more students need to be taught about prescribing PrEP in order to optimise the health of vulnerable groups.
 1 Similarly, in the UK conducting audits can potentially improve patient health as well as enhancing students’ knowledge and enthusiasm for primary care.